Estimated reading time: 9 minutes

 When we combined the data and information we collected, we began to understand that something out of the ordinary was happening.

-Primates were the most frequent prey found in jaguar and puma scats, making up nearly 35% of the remains.
+Thirty five percent of the time, primates remains were found in jaguar and puma scats.
 Primate remains were also more likely to be found in scats collected from areas with less forest.
 Spider monkey remains, for example, were more likely to be found in scats collected in areas with more villages, and in forest that was regrowing after being disturbed.

 A possible explanation is that where there are more villages, it is likely that there is more hunting and tree-cutting taking place.
 Where there is more hunting, the prey that jaguar and puma usually prefer might not be as plentiful.
 And regrowing forests do not offer primates the same protection as tall, untouched forests.
-These two factors may explain why large cats are eating spider monkeys more often here.
+These two factors may explain why pumas and jaguars are eating spider monkeys more often here.

 Jaguar and puma will usually eat the prey that is more abundant.
 If their preferred prey is scarce, they will hunt the species they encounter most.
-Similar to what we observed with spider monkeys, in areas where there was less tall forest, howler monkey remains were more likely than non-primate prey to be found in the scats, possibly as big cats found it easier to reach primates.
+Similarly, researchers discovered that in regions with fragmented forests, more dead howler monkeys were found.

 Less tree cover and overhunting of other prey (combined with general habitat loss) could explain the high rates of primate predation we discovered.
 Nevertheless, we need to continue monitoring these sites to fully understand these changes in large cat diets.
+In conclusion, the results show why protecting Mexico’s tall forests is critical for forest-dependent species.

 Written by Aralisa Shedden, Postdoctoral Researcher in Conservation, Bournemouth University.
 Originally published as ‘Big cats eat more monkeys in a damaged tropical forest – and this could threaten their survival’.
 This article is republished from The Conversation under a Creative Commons license.
 Read the original article.